spatha0011/spatha_vsd-hdp/Day7/README.md

 #### Timing Summary Across PVT Corners (Post-Synthesis STA Results)
-Below is the aggregated timing summary for the VSDBabySoC design across various PVT corners, extracted from the OpenSTA output files.
+The following timing summary table was collected by running STA across 13 PVT corners using OpenSTA.

-This includes Worst Hold Slack, Worst Setup Slack, WNS, and TNS values per corner:
+Metrics such as Worst Hold Slack, Worst Setup Slack, WNS, and TNS were extracted from the output reports.

 ![Alt Text](Images/excel_data.png)